Parity Pipeline

 Synopsis

-Betty St. Clair is in over her head.
-In the backstage green room of an all-AAPI drag show, Betty struggles to keep her messy troupe of queens on task with the help of bestie and drag sister, Candace Dikfit.
-When Betty takes the stage to begin hosting, we realize the event is being held at an Asian American community center for a small crowd of baffled seniors.
-And to her shock and horror, Betty’s own Yeh Yeh (paternal grandfather) is in attendance!
+In the backstage green room of an all-AAPI drag show, Betty struggles to keep her drag troupe on task.
+But when Betty takes the stage to host, we realize the event is being held for a small crowd of seniors at an Asian American community center.
+And to her shock, Betty’s own Yeh Yeh (grandfather) is in attendance!

 Director Identity